The lights and promise of Las Vegas attract some… interesting people (to put it lightly).

 El Segundo Sol at the Fashion Show Mall: A recent discovery of mine, El Segundo Sol is a Mexican restaurant located in front of the Fashion Show Mall overlooking the Strip.

 While most seats at the restaurant don’t offer good people watching, a number of seats found in the bar area do.
-Grab a table right along the railing to watch the world pass by.
+Grab a table right along the railing to have a view.

 Re:Match at LINQ: Found in the front facade of LINQ, Re:Match is a video game-themed bar with a line of outdoor bar seating right on the Strip.
 You’ll be so close to the people you’re watching that you can reach out and touch ’em (not recommended).